-The merger proposals do not consider the allocation of Capital Works included in Council's Long Term Financial Plan.
-Currently, the Long Term Financial Plan has 62% of works planned for the southern portion of Warringah in the growth areas such as Dee Why and Brookvale as shown in the following table.
+The merger proposals do not consider the allocation of Capital Works included in Warringah Council's Long Term Financial Plan.
+Currently, the Long Term Financial Plan has 62% of works planned for the southern portion of Warringah as shown in the following table.